Blandford Fletcher

 William Teulon Blandford Fletcher (known as Blandford Fletcher) (8 November 1858 - 27 June 1936) was a British artist and an early member of the influential Newlyn School of painters.

 Early life

 Fletcher was born in London in 1858 to William Fletcher, a linen draper and upholsterer, and his wife Eliza (née Bartholomew).
 Against his father's wishes, Fletcher studied art at the South Kensington School of Art from the age of 16 to 20, winning the Silver Medal and the Queen's Prize.
-During that time he visited Brittany, making acquaintance with Stanhope Forbes.
+During that time, he visited Brittany, where he became acquainted with Stanhope Forbes.

 Career

 Fletcher joined the life class at Charles Verlat's Academie Royale in Antwerp, where he became friends with Frank Bramley, Fred Hall and Walter Osborne.
 He spent time painting at Pont-Aven and Dinan in France, during which time he became friends with Frederick Millard and met Jules Bastien-Lepage.
 In the 1884 Royal Academy shows he exhibited four paintings executed at Pont-Aven and Quimperlé, although he did not become a Royal Academician.

 He was an early member of the Newlyn School in 1885, where he worked on a single large canvas, Dame Grigson's Academy.
 Fletcher lived in lodgings in Henry & Elizabeth Maddern's Belle Vue House with Forbes and Albert Chevallier Tayler.
 The same year he permanently left the artists' colony.
 He travelled, sometimes with Osborne, and continued to travel and worked as a wandering artist until settling in Dorking in 1904 and then Abingdon-on-Thames in 1915.